tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 # Exam tips

 - must bring object to origin first in order to rotate around another object and then translate again.
 For points q,p and p rotatates around q, we must make p 'in-position' to rotate around the origin.
 Thus translate p by negative q coordinate.
 This will make the p 'in-position' to rotate around the origin which can be seens as rotating around the q, just in different location.
 If we don't do this it will NOT rotate as a circle around the origin.

+- question for bike, the absoute value angle part is to consider that bike will move 1 unit forward when pedaled full 360 degrees. iT IS absolute since we are pedal goes clockwise.

 - Order always on the right for first operation. direction of the multiplication doesn't affect the result, ONLY THE ORDERING OF THE TRANSFORMATIONS.
 When in doubt always assume we are applying one by one thus right to left direction.

-- question for bike, the absoute value angle part is to consider that bike will move 1 unit forward when pedaled full 360 degrees. iT IS absolute since we are pedal goes clockwise.

-- focal length, is when the projection plane's center to top distance is one and projection plane's center to bottom distance is also one.
+- focal length, is when the image (projection) plane's center to top distance is one and projection plane's center to bottom distance is also one.
 To find focal length, find the projection plane coordinate such that the length from its center to top is 1 and center to bottom is also 1

 - Remember that black pixel + white pixel does NOT equal gray. as 0.0 + 1.0 = 1.0.
 Same for gray: black pixel + gray pixel =